marknormanread/motility_analysis/README.md

 This package represents a framework for the analysis of how agents move through 3D space.
 The package's functionality has been expanded and updated over the years that I have been working on it.

+A sample graph (there are loads more): for this Levy flight, translational and turn speeds are inversely correlated.
 ![sample_graph](sample_data/Levy_rep0/motility_profile/speeds_vs_turns.png)

 ## Technical